 Retail partners will be a “big part of our innovation” going forward, she added.
 The Washington Heights Foot Locker store that opened in upper Manhattan over the summer provides a clue to what lies ahead for Nike’s retail relationships.

 Calling that store a “pilot,” O’Neill said the company infused its Nike App at Retail into the new location—home to myriad streetwear-savvy consumers—to offer a better brand experience than what’s typically found at the average multibrand athletic retailer.
 That means consumers using the NikePlus app can reserve the brand’s product online for pick-up in a store locker or get free product using the “Unlock Box.”

-Because Nike’s digital presence was tightly integrated with the store, consumers didn’t have a “dead end” relationship with the brand once they left the Washington Heights Foot Locker, O’Neill explained.
+Because Nike’s digital presence was tightly integrated with the store, consumers didn’t have a “dead end” relationship with the brand once they left the Washington Heights Foot Locker, O’Neill said.